aehrc/fhir-validator-spark/README.md

 - [ ] Reorganize project and add to the github repo for 'fhir--mimic'
 - [X] Work on reports from the validation results
 - [ ] Add version detection for the validator from the IGs and compare the loading process to Validator CLI.

+### Ideas

+- Add highlighting or errors to the validation results. (e.g. red for errors, yellow for warnings, green for info).
+- Automatic translation - make LMM to produce the prompt based on the examples.
+- Develop a generalised map(reduce) python for Slurm Array Jobs.

+[//]: # (TODO: Someting)